readyready15728/misc/awakemud-notes.md

 Touristville.
 * Melvin Graybald at Crusher 495 offers work.
 (And it seems really difficult.)
-* Mack Roland in the cemetery at the western end of Middlefield Avenue in Redmond offers work (minimum reputation 500).
+* Mack Roland in the cemetery at the western end of Middlefield Avenue in Redmond offers work (minimum reputation 500 and maxes out at maybe 1000).
 * Maxwell Jensen at Ebey's Bar offers work (minimum reputation 250).
 * There is a Matrix terminal in a private booth at Jason's Bar & Grill in Everett.